BillDietrich/linkcheckerhtml/README.md

 ##Functionality

-Check for broken Anchor links in HTML documents.
+Check for broken links in anchor-href tags in HTML documents.
 It checks broken links by trying to resolve HTTP and HTTPS links, and relative links (../folder/file.html) by checking if the file exist on the local file system.

+Limitations:
+* Can't have anything between "a" and "href" in anchor-href tag.
+* Key parts of tag (a and href) must be all on one line.
+* Doesn't check local "#name" links.
+* Written to match the behavior of HtmlHint, not browsers.
+HtmlHint objects to uppercase in "a" or "href", may not allow single-quotes instead of double-quotes.

 Note that checking for broken links is more of an art than a science.
 Some sites don't actually return 404, but send you to a landing page.
 For example, Azure.com works this way.
 You can go to https://Azure.com/foo/bar and it will happily redirect you to https://Azure.com, with no 404 status returned.
 So take a status of "OK" with a grain of salt - you may not be arriving at the page you intend.